TradeIdeasPhilip/random-svg-tests/svg-for-programmers.md

 In certain specific cases I've seen these work.
 You can see the syntax and other notes in [sample-1.svg](https://github.com/TradeIdeasPhilip/random-svg-tests/blob/master/public/sample-1.svg?short_path=365f33e).

+Can you use an external font? **TODO** I need to try.
+Can you embed an SVG font?

 ### Creating, modifying, and saving an SVG _file_ from HTML & JavaScript

 I've got an example of this.